AlisonSLee/Get-Clean-data-Course-Project/README.md

 4.Appropriately labels the data set with descriptive variable names.
   This was done by replacing the original text from the 'features' data with text as follows

     Original text   Replacement text  Notes
-    BodyBody        Body              BodyBody deemed to be a duplication error in original data t               Time              Features info states that prefix t denotes time f               Freq              Features info states that prefix f denotes frequency domain signals Acc             Acceleration      N.B. the acceleration signal is separated into body & gravity signals
+    BodyBody        Body              BodyBody deemed to be a duplication error in original dat t               Time              Features info states that prefix t denotes time f               Freq              Features info states that prefix f denotes frequency domain signals Acc             Acceleration      N.B. the acceleration signal is separated into body & gravity signals